 Certain non-Agency RMBS securities that we acquire are deemed by rating agencies to have substantial vulnerability to default in payment of interest and/or principal.
 Other securities we acquire have the lowest quality ratings or are unrated.
 Many securities that we acquire are subordinated in cash flow priority to other more "senior" securities of the same securitization.
 The exposure to defaults on the underlying mortgages is severely magnified in subordinated securities.
 Certain subordinated securities ("first loss securities") absorb all losses from default before any other class of securities is at risk.
 Such securities therefore are considered to be highly speculative investments.
 Also, the risk of declining real estate values, in particular, is amplified in subordinated RMBS, as are the risks associated with possible changes in the market's perception of the entity issuing or guaranteeing them, or by changes in government regulations and tax policies.
-Accordingly, the subordinated and lower-rated (or unrated) securities and they are subject to greater risk of loss than more senior or higher-rated securities and they are subject to greater risk of loss than more senior or higher-rated securities which, if realized, could materially adversely affect our business, financial condition and results of operations, and our ability to pay dividends to our shareholders.
+Accordingly, the subordinated and lower-rated (or unrated) securities in which we invest may experience significant price and performance volatility relative to more senior or higher-rated securities and they are subject to greater risk of loss than more senior or higher-rated securities which, if realized, could materially adversely affect our business, financial condition and results of operations, and our ability to pay dividends to our shareholders.